Milton Delugg: Television projects

-Delugg served as NBC's musical director for decades.
-In 1966, he was briefly musical director of The Tonight Show Band during the tenure of Johnny Carson.
+Delugg served as NBC's musical director for several decades.
+In 1966, he took over as the musical director of The Tonight Show starring Johnny Carson after the departure of Skitch Henderson.
+He was later replaced by Doc Severinsen in 1968.

 Delugg enjoyed a long association with Chuck Barris, beginning as arranger of the original theme to The Newlywed Game in 1966.
 From 1976 to 1980, he was musical director of The Gong Show (appearing with his "Band With a Thug").
-Delugg often appeared on the show as a comic foil, in the characters of bad joke teller Naso Literatus and philosopher Old Drool.
-Delugg's venerable "Hoop Dee Doo" became a fixture on The Gong Show, and was used whenever the contest winner was chosen.
+Delugg often appeared on the show in comedy skits, including the characters of bad joke teller "Naso Literatus" and philosopher "Old Drool".
+Delugg's venerable "Hoop Dee Doo" became a fixture on The Gong Show and was played when the daily winner was chosen.

 Delugg also wrote the theme music for other Barris projects including The $1.98 Beauty Show, Camouflage (where, in a throwback to an earlier era of game shows, the music was actually performed live by Delugg and his band), Leave It to the Women, 3's a Crowd, and The New Treasure Hunt.
 He also recorded new versions of the theme songs to the 1970s versions of The Dating Game and The Newlywed Game, as well as providing the themes for their 1980s revivals.
 Delugg and sidemen Mark Stevens, Billy Neale, and Ray Neapolitan appeared in Barris's The Gong Show Movie (1980) as The Hollywood Cowboys.

 Delugg remained active as musical director of the annual Macy's Thanksgiving Day Parade through 2013, and made one final, on-camera appearance during the 2014 parade.